 The Centers for Disease Control and Prevention states that, "There have been no reported cases of CWD infection in people.
 However, animal studies suggest CWD poses a risk to some types of non-human primates, like monkeys, that eat meat from CWD- infected animals or come in contact with brain or body fluids from infected deer or elk.
 These studies raise concerns that there may also be a risk to people."
 We recommend the following common-sense measures to prevent possible exposure to all wildlife diseases: 1) wear rubber gloves when field dressing your game, 2) bone out the meat from your animal, 3) wash your hands, knives, etc. when done, and 4) avoid eating brain, spinal cord, eyes, spleen, tonsils, and lymph nodes of harvested animals.

 The importation of hunter-killed white-tailed, black-tailed or mule deer, moose and elk from CWD-positive jurisdictions is prohibited except for: de-boned meat; antlers; antlers attached to skull caps from which all soft tissue has been removed; upper canine teeth clean of all soft tissue; hides or capes with no part of the head attached; and taxidermy mounts.
-CWD-positive jurisdictions currently include: In the U.S., Arkansas, Colorado, Illinois, Iowa, Kansas, Maryland, Michigan, Minnesota, Mississippi, Missouri, Montana, Nebraska, New Mexico, North Dakota, Ohio, Oklahoma, Pennsylvania, South Dakota, Tennesee, Texas, Utah, Virginia, West Virginia, Wisconsin and Wyoming; in Canada, Alberta, Quebec, and Saskatchewan.
+CWD-positive jurisdictions currently include: In the U.S., Alabama, Arkansas, Colorado, Idaho, Illinois, Iowa, Kansas, Louisiana, Maryland, Michigan, Minnesota, Mississippi, Missouri, Montana, Nebraska, New Mexico, North Carolina, North Dakota, Ohio, Oklahoma, Pennsylvania, South Dakota, Tennesee, Texas, Utah, Virginia, West Virginia, Wisconsin and Wyoming; in Canada, Alberta, Manitoba, Quebec, and Saskatchewan.
 It is possible for new CWD-positive jurisdictions to be added following publication of this digest.
 For the most up-to-date list, visit huntnh.com/wildlife/cwd.html or call (603) 271-2461.
 N.H. hunters hunting deer in New York should be aware that it is illegal to transport the carcasses through Vermont or Massachusetts.